#226 – The Conflict Over Residential Fire Sprinkler Requirements, Part 1

 Building codes provide a framework for new mandates

-Model building and fire codes have been actively updating residential fire sprinkler requirements over the past two decades, starting with commercial-residential buildings, then expanding to include townhouses and ultimately extending to include all new one- and two-family dwellings in 2011.
+Model building and fire codes have been actively updating residential fire sprinkler requirements over the past two decades, starting with commercial-residential buildings, then expanding to include townhouses and ultimately extending to include all new one- and two-family dwellings as early as 2009.

 Forty-nine states and the District of Columbia use the International Residential Code (IRC) for single-family-home construction.
 This wide-ranging residential code sets minimum design and construction guidelines for one- and two-family homes and townhouses.
 The 2009 and 2012 editions of the IRC joins NFPA 101: Life Safety Code and NFPA 5000: Building Construction and Safety Code in requiring fire sprinklers to be installed in all new homes.
 NFPA codes have included this since 2006.